Welith/golang-rss-service/golang-rss-service/README.md

 ## Installation

-Inside the .env file you need to add some variables:
+Inside the .env file you need to add some variables (these are set-up for docker compose use):

 ```
 ACCESS_SECRET=jdnfksdmfksd